Emergency management & evacuation policy template

 Emergency evacuation policy FAQ

-- Yes.
-This template provides a solid foundation, but you should tailor it to reflect your specific workplace hazards, industry requirements, and applicable WHS legislation.
-Consult with your workers and health and safety representatives during the customisation process.
+Yes.
+This template is a solid starting point, but you must tailor it to your workplace layout, specific hazards, occupancy and applicable WHS legislation.
+Consult your workers and health and safety representatives, and consider engaging a fire safety professional for high-risk or complex buildings.
+Store the final version and acknowledgements in your HR software.

 This document is a general HR template provided for informational purposes only.
 It is not legal advice and may not reflect the latest changes in legislation or apply to every workplace situation.
 RosterElf Pty Ltd and the template provider accept no liability for any loss arising from reliance on this document.
 Users should seek independent legal advice and customise the template to ensure it complies with all relevant laws, awards and workplace requirements.